juancarlospaco/nim-firejail/README.md

 which grants a locked-down view of a system.
 Sometimes even basic tiny libs and drivers have security vulnerabilities, virtualized or not.
 With this your software can only access what it needs to access, and not a whole system, virtualized or not.
+This works with simple booleans, as example `noDbus=true` and D-Bus is gone, but good luck stripping all D-Bus from the Ubuntu running inside that Docker.

 - This works with JavaScript?